 I’m weak for a slice of artisan bread slathered with garlic butter.
 Garlic croutons are the same concept really, with the added benefit of a warm, toasted flavor and crunchy texture.

-The only downside to making your own croutons at home is a serious test of willpower.
-The aroma of buttery, garlicky, toasty bread is nothing short of craving-worthy.
+The only downside to making croutons at home is a serious test of willpower.
+The aroma of buttery, toasty bread is nothing short of craving-worthy (especially when there’s garlic involved!).
 It even woke “My Little Toby” up from his coveted afternoon nap the day I made them for this post.

 If you’re anything like me, plan to make a double batch, because you’ll be snacking on these croutons as soon they come out of the oven.